jgraulle/esp-idf-cxx/README.md

 This project is forked from https://github.com/espressif/esp-idf-cxx and provides C++ wrapper classes around some components of [esp-idf](https://github.com/espressif/esp-idf).
 It is organized as a component for the [IDF component manager](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-component-manager.html).
 You can find this component at https://gitlab.cri.epita.fr/jeremie.graulle/esp-idf-cxx.

 ## *NOTE*
 This component is in a beta-release phase.
-Some bits that are still missing (non-exhaustive list):
+Some bits that are still missing.
-* Analog to Digital Converter (ADC)

 ## Requirements